christiandt/Twine-Statusboard/README.md

 (Where you change YOUR_URL with the URL your code is running)

+If you use an outdated version of PHP, you might not have support for JSON_PRETTY_PRINT.
+If you encounter this problem, just remove the pretty-print as it only makes the JSON-data human-readable and serves no other purpose.

 ## Screenshot
 You should now see the following widget in statusboard